125th Anniversary Symposium Series

 Pfaendtner Bio:

 Jim Pfaendtner is the Louis Martin-Vega Dean of Engineering at North Carolina State University in Raleigh, North Carolina.
-With more than 11,000 students, 750 faculty and staff members and more than $200M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
+With more than 12,500 students, 750 faculty and staff members and more than $260M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
+As dean, Pfaendtner is committed to expanding access to engineering, fostering excellence and shaping an environment where all students can thrive.
+Jim is deeply committed to improving mental health in higher education, he is an advocate for destigmatizing mental illness and expanding access to mental health resources for students, staff and faculty.

-He joined NC State from the University of Washington (UW), where he served as the Connie and Steve Rogel Endowed Professor and chair of the Department of Chemical Engineering.
+He joined NC State from the University of Washington (UW), where he served as the Connie and Steve Rogel Endowed Professor and chair of the Department of Chemical Engineering and concurrently as the university’s first Associate Vice Provost for Research Computing.

-Pfaendtner holds a B.S. in Chemical Engineering from the Georgia Institute of Technology and a Ph.D. in chemical engineering from Northwestern University.
-He completed a National Science Foundation international postdoctoral fellowship with a focus on “multiscale modeling of conformational change in macromolecular assemblies.”
+Pfaendtner holds a B.S. in chemical engineering from the Georgia Institute of Technology and a Ph.D. in chemical engineering from Northwestern University.

 Rezac Bio: